 A SIMPLE IRA is available to small-business owners with 100 or fewer employees.

 SIMPLE IRAs are funded with pre-tax dollars, and investments grow tax-deferred.
 Employers and employees alike contribute to these plans.
-Employees can contribute up to $16,000 in 2024 (up from $15,500 in 2023).
+Employees can usually contribute up to $16,500 in 2025 (up from $16,000 in 2024).
+However, certain applicable SIMPLE retirement accounts (generally those whose employers have a low number of employees) have a higher limit of $17,600.
 Meanwhile, employers are required to either:

 Money can be withdrawn penalty free at or after age 59½.
 However, not only do early withdrawals face a 10% penalty—that number rockets to 25% if the withdrawal is made within two years of opening the account.